 The next step would be to begin using the system properly.
 Like anything, you must be consistent and accurate.
 It is vital for a program like this to work correctly.
 Make sure to utilize your CMMS company's onboarding team.
 They will be able to guide you to success.
 Why reinvent the wheel?
 Trust those who are part of your onboarding team.
 They have done it before and they can know what the best option is for your company.

 Continually using and improving is the last step.
 When you use a CMMS maintenance management system you need to constantly and continuously use it so that you maintain accuracy, eliminate downtime, and schedule timely maintenance.

 Leave reactive maintenance in the past.
-Allow a CMMS system to take your maintenance to the next level.
+Allow a CMMS system to take your maintenance to the next level using some of its features like preventive maintenance, corrective maintenance.
 Make your job easier, decrease worktime on machines, and create improved record keeping with a CMMS.
 The best thing you can do for your data is having the most accurate information possible.
 A CMMS can help you accomplish this goal.